 When implementing the LzLabs Software-Defined Mainframe® - a container-based re-hosting technology which enables organizations’ mainframe applications to run, unchanged on x86 and the cloud – our team requires a testing environment that leaves nothing to chance.
 Our customers must be 100% assured that the SDM delivers just as reliable uptime, security and even greater performance than they experience on their mainframe.

-As part of our QA endeavour, we try to be as thorough and as universal as Kirkaldy’s testing machine when further developing the SDM.
-Less “heavy” and much more agile than the impressive machine in the title picture of this article, we make maximum use of Docker containers in our Global Test Harness (GTH) in order to leverage a comprehensive testing environment for optimal quality of our product.
+As part of our QA endeavour, we try to be as thorough as possible when further developing the SDM.
+To gain optimal agility, we make maximum use of Docker containers in our Global Test Harness (GTH) in order to leverage a comprehensive testing environment for optimal quality of our product.

 The GTH is our way of practising “Shift-Left Testing” (SLT): the practice of ensuring each full set of automated tests is run on every new GIT commit by every developer, high upstream in the Software Development Life-Cycle (SDLC) of SDM.
 Obviously, the test number needs to be as agile as the test frequency.

 SLT is the best way to identify (and then fix) bugs as early as possible to minimize their cost and potential impact.
 The cost of additional hardware infrastructure to support this continuous stream of tests pales in comparison to the support and customer management costs induced if a development team selects the alternative method – fixing bugs later.
 And that’s just financial cost – corporate reputation is also preserved when SLT is considered as a shield against problems reaching the customer and damaging the image of the product.